-We interviewed EM-50 officials and reviewed relevant documents to determine if EM-50 officials had expressed concerns regarding the "9 one-liners" prior to the October 1994 Crosswalk Report. (b)(6),(b)(7) A February 7, 1994, memorandum from (C) (b)(7) Program Integration (EM-43), forwarded a copy of the January 1994 draft Crosswalk (6),(b)(7) Report to EM-50 for review comment.
-EM-50 officials responded to this request for comment with a February 28, 1994, memorandum from Environmental Restoration Research and Development Division (EM-551), to (6),(b)(7) Program Integration (EM-43).
-The memorandum astimused:"Heryel(" included comments and supplemental information on three of the "9 one-liners".
-The memorandum did not state that any of the "9 one-liners" should be deleted. (b)(6),(b)(7) • Also, the February memorandum stated that: 27373 "This document is useful in showing where there may be some duplication in technology development between EM-50 and EM-40.
+We interviewed EM-50 officials and reviewed relevant documents to determine if EM-50 officials had expressed concerns regarding the "9 one-liners" prior to the (b)(6),(b)(7) (C) (C)

+A February 7, 1994, memorandum from Program Integration (EM-43), forwarded a copy of the January 1994 draft Crosswalk Report to EM-50 for review comment.
+EM-50 officials responded to this request for comment with a February 28, 1994, memorandum from Environmental Restoration Research and Development Division (EM-551), to

+Program Integration (EM-43).
+The memorandum included comments and supplemental information on three of the "9 one-liners".
+The memorandum did not state that any of the "9 one-liners" should be deleted. (b)(6),(b)(7)

+Also, the February memorandum stated that:

+"This document is useful in showing where there may be some duplication in technology development between EM-50 and EM-40.
 It will also be helpful in the technology focus area approach we are embarking on to bring closer coordination to environmental technology development activities within EM as well as with other involved parties."

+However, we noted that memorandum also expressed overall concerns with the January Crosswalk Report, stating that ". . .
+We strongly recommend that the document not be published in its current status, since it does not adequately represent the EM-50's technology development programs."
+The memorandum further stated that EM-30 work was absent from the report.
+We noted that the October 1994 Crosswalk Report was modified to include EM-30 information. (b)(6),(b)(7)

-6),(b)(7) However, we noted that 6),(b)(7) In a March 23, 1994, memorandum from Development official (EM-541), to provided five comments on the Crosswalk Report.
-One of the comments was in response to one of the "9 one-liners" that cited a lack of peer reviews on EM-50 projects.
+In a March 23, 1994, memorandum from an Office of Research and Development official (EM-541), to provided five comments on the Crosswalk Report.
+One of the comments was in response to one of the "9 oneliners" that cited a lack of peer reviews on EM-50 projects.
 The comment was that: